starwisp/Civizard-tileset-archeology/README.md

 <b>Area of visibility from picture above corresponds roughly to this location<b>

-A an array of sequential words was pasted onto that area editing the map to display tiles from 00 onwards instead of what the original tiles are.
+An array of sequential words was pasted onto that area editing the map to display tiles from 00 onwards instead of what the original tiles are.
 From the picture below you can see this works.

 ![sequential words in map](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/0828666a-7cea-4afd-b44c-b022332f5fb8)
 <b>Array of sequential words copy pasted on game map</b>